 If you're interested in an editorial internship, contact the appropriate section editor, either by calling the City Paper office at 412.316.3342, or by using the e-mails below:

-City Paper's Marketing & Promotions Department is currently taking applications for Summer interns for 2013.
+City Paper's Marketing & Promotions Department is currently taking applications for Spring and Summer interns for 2014.
 An ideal candidate is outgoing, friendly, familiar with the local arts & entertainment scene, and is knowledgeable of PR, Communications, Photography, Journalism, Marketing and/or Graphic Design.
 People skills are a must and evening and weekend hours are required although prospective students’ schedules will be accommodated as best as possible.

 This is an unpaid internship and we prefer students who will be receiving credit.
 Qualified students should email their resume and cover letter to Lindsey Guard at Lindsey@steelcitymedia.com with the subject header “City Paper Internship."